karekoho/json/README.md

 The double dot after `cmake` refers to the location of `CMakeLists.txt`

-If no problems occur,

-a shared library called `libjson` will be created in `/usr/local/lib`
+A shared library called `libjson` will be created in `/usr/local/lib`

 Headers will be copied to `/usr/local/include/format`